input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 Important to note that current protocol defined to work with the one specific proposal, so all definitions and procedures would be applied for some proposal $\mathcal{P}$.
-Obviously, it could be easily scaled for a set of proposals, performing all these steps in paralel.
+Obviously, it could be easily scaled for a set of proposals, performing all these steps in parallel.

 The voting committee definition and voters registration are not subjects of this paper.